UzoUwaoma/Udacity-DSA-Nanodegree-Project1/README.md

 This project, completes five tasks based on a fabricated set of calls and texts exchanged during September 2016.
 The text and call records are in the `texts.csv` and `calls.csv` files respectively.

-Python to analyze and answer questions about the texts and calls contained in the dataset.
+Some analysis is carried out to answer questions about the texts and calls contained in the dataset.

 Lastly, a succinct run time analysis of the provided solutions to determine their efficiency is given in `Analysis.txt`.